 Legal hurdles to clear in showing a license is comparable.

 Speakers: Chris Marchese, Principal, San Diego Justin Barnes, Principal, San Diego

 Injunctive Relief for Standard-Essential Patents - November 2013

-Fish Principals David Healey (Houston) and Andrew Kopsidas (Washington, D.C.) explored the different outcomes reached in several leading forums and how this is shaping patent litigation in the United States based on the recent attention to the question of whether injunctive relief should be permitted when a party is found to infringe a Standard-Essential Patent (SEP).
+Fish Principals DJ Healey (Houston) and Andrew Kopsidas (Washington, D.C.) explored the different outcomes reached in several leading forums and how this is shaping patent litigation in the United States based on the recent attention to the question of whether injunctive relief should be permitted when a party is found to infringe a Standard-Essential Patent (SEP).

 Both the International Trade Commission and federal district courts have considered the issue and arrived at differing conclusions.
 The United States Department of Justice Antitrust Division and the United States Patent and Trademark Office have also weighed in on the issue.